KDE/documentation-develop-kde-org/content/docs/configuration/kconfig_xt/_index.md

 ---

-The main idea behind KConfigXT is to provide a more convenient way to manage your application's configurations for the developers but also for the system administrators who manage large KDE installations.
+The main idea behind KConfigXT is to provide a more convenient way to manage your application's configurations for both for developers and system administrators who manage large KDE installations.

 KConfigXT generates a ready-to-use C++ class from an XML definition file